danielcrenna/vault/README.markdown

 **Third**, start collecting your metrics.

-If you're simply running a benchmark, you can print registered metrics to standard error every 10s like this:
+If you're simply running a benchmark, you can print registered metrics to standard output, every 10 seconds like this:

 	// Print to Console.Error every 10 seconds
     Metrics.EnableConsoleReporting(10, TimeUnit.Seconds)